 Habanero IPA is the spicy base for an IPA shandy made with sweet and citrusy mango-lime puree.
 It’s a beer cocktail perfect for summer.

-Have you guys tried Sculpin Habanero IPA yet?
+Have you tried Sculpin Habanero IPA yet?
 I spotted it at Whole Foods just a few days ago for the first time and was super intrigued.
-It’s a $15 six pack, so I skipped it, but when I got home I immediately regretted it.
+It costs a $15 six pack (!), so I skipped it, but when I got home I immediately regretted it.
 I love IPA and spicy things!
 This seemed like a beer crafted just for me!

 Sculpin Habanero is an important part of this IPA shandy recipe.
 You can try substituting other spicy IPAs, but I can’t guarantee your results like I can with this one.
 Sculpin makes a great IPA in general, and I can’t vouch for other IPAs that pack heat.